Serving all people by providing personalized health and wellness through exemplary care, education and research.

-First, your doctor will review your medical history.
+First, your healthcare provider will review your medical history.
 You will also have a physical exam and a pelvic exam.

 Other tests may include:

-Your health care provider will consider your age, overall health, symptoms and other factors when advising what treatment is best for you.
-Whether you hope to become pregnant will also play a role in your options.
+Your healthcare provider will consider your age, overall health, symptoms and other factors when advising what treatment is best for you.
+Whether you hope to become pregnant will also play a role in your choices.

-Treatment options include medicine, surgery, or both.
+Treatment choices include medicine, surgery, or both.
 If symptoms are mild, you may only need pain medicine.
 In other cases, hormone-based medicine, such as birth control pills, will stop ovulation and slow endometriosis.

-Several options can be used to remove the implants.
-Doctors may be able to remove abnormal tissue growths using a laparoscope.
+Several choices can be used to remove the implants.
+Healthcare providers may be able to remove abnormal tissue growths using a laparoscope.
 In other cases, open surgery is needed.
-Surgery to remove the uterus is also an option.
+Surgery to remove the uterus is also a choice.

 Simple steps that can help ease the pain of endometriosis include: